sufyazi/ENCODE-atac-pipeline-custom/README.md

     The example below shows how to run the pipeline on the sample dataset `2I1Y0Z9` with the JSON files located in `output_files/json/2I1Y0Z9_2907` and the output files will be stored in `/home/suffi.azizan/scratchspace/outputs/encd-atac-pipe-raw-out/2I1Y0Z9`.

     Note that the wrapper `bash` script below is written to run the `caper` command for just 5 samples at a time.
 This is to prevent the HPC scheduler from being overloaded with too many jobs at once.
-The script will wait for the first 5 jobs to finish before submitting the next 5 jobs.
+The script will wait for 2 hours before submitting the next batch of jobs (via `sleep` command).
 This can be changed by modifying the `MAX_JOBS` variable in the script.

-    Additionally, the script essentially remains idle for 2 hours (via `sleep` command) before continuing to submit the next batch of jobs.
     Consider running this script with `nohup` and log redirection if you are submitting more than 5 samples to process at once in case you need to exit the terminal.

     ```bash
     ./submit_atac_pipeline_caper.sh 2I1Y0Z9 output_files/json/2I1Y0Z9_2907 /home/suffi.azizan/scratchspace/outputs/encd-atac-pipe-raw-out/2I1Y0Z9